nkreer/Scripts/README.md

 # Scripts

-This repository contains all scripts I personally use with my [Scripts-Plugin](https://github.com/nkreer/Fish-Scripts) for the Fish IRC-Bot, but they can be used like any other PHP script on the command line.
+This repository contains all scripts I personally use as commands with my [Scripts-Plugin](https://github.com/nkreer/Fish-Scripts) for the Fish IRC-Bot, but they can be used like any other PHP script on the command line.
 Just fill `$argv[1]` and `$argv[2]` with something random.

 | Script 				| Description			|
 |-------------------|-------------------|